 Hobart Creek Reservoir Trail (via Carson City) is a 10 mile out and back trail located near Carson City, Nevada and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and trail running and is accessible from June until November.
+The trail is primarily used for hiking and trail running and is best used from June until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash